Redesigned

 -1961m

-Day 7 Pisac - Ollantaytambo
+Day 7: Pisac → Ollantaytambo

 Setting off directly from our hotel in Pisac, we cross the Urubamba River and embark on a picturesque back road, tracing the contours of the Sacred Valley.
-Just beyond Pisac, we transition onto a lesser-traveled dirt track winding through local villages and haciendas (agricultural estates) pressed against the beautiful backdrop of glaciated mountains and Inca ruins.
+Just beyond Pisac, we transition onto a lesser-traveled dirt track winding through local villages and haciendas (agricultural estates) set against the beautiful backdrop of glaciated mountains and Inca ruins.
 We pause for a picnic lunch along the way before passing through the villages of Qoya, Lamay, and Calca.
 Crossing the Urubamba River once more in Huayllabamba, we continue on a well-maintained road through Yucay and Urubamba, eventually reaching Pacchar.
 Here we cross back for more dirt road riding as we head to the end of the Sacred Valley and the charming village of Ollantaytambo.
-We will be based here for the next 3 nights.
+We will be based here for the next three nights.

 Hotel Pakaritampu